Olivia de Havilland: 1941–1944: War years and lawsuit

 After fulfilling her seven-year Warner Bros. contract in 1943, de Havilland was informed that the contract had been extended by six months to allow for the times that she had been suspended.
 The studios had adopted the position that California law allowed them to suspend contract players for rejecting a role, and the period of suspension could be added to the contract period.
 Most contract players accepted this, but a few tried to challenge the assumption, including Bette Davis, who mounted an unsuccessful lawsuit against Warner Bros. in the 1930s.
 On August 23, 1943, acting on the advice of her lawyer Martin Gang, de Havilland filed suit against Warner Bros. in Los Angeles County Superior Court, seeking declaratory judgment that she was no longer bound by her contract.
 She used the grounds that an existing section of the California Labor Code forbade an employer from enforcing a contract against an employee for longer than seven years from the date of their first performance.
 When the court found in favor of de Havilland in November 1943, Warner Bros. immediately appealed.

-A little over a year later, the California Court of Appeal for the Second District ruled in de Havilland's favor.
-The decision was one of the most significant and far-reaching legal rulings in Hollywood, reducing the power of the studios and extending greater creative freedom to performers.
-California's resulting "seven-year rule", as articulated by the Court of Appeal in analysing Labor Code Section 2855 in this case, is still known as the De Havilland Law.
-Her legal victory, which cost her $13,000 in legal fees, won de Havilland the respect and admiration of her peers, among them her own sister Joan Fontaine, who later commented, "Hollywood owes Olivia a great deal."
-Among those who benefited most directly from the “de Havilland Decision” were filmmakers and actors who had served during World War II.
-If de Havilland had not won her legal battle against Warner Bros., months and years of military service could have been treated as one long suspension.
-Instead, actors including Clark Gable, Jimmy Stewart, and Robert Taylor were relieved of their contractual extensions.

-Warner Bros. reacted to the lawsuit by circulating a letter to other studios, which had the effect of a "virtual blacklisting".
-Consequently, de Havilland did not work at a film studio for almost two years.